craftinc/craftinc-gates/README.md

 Use the following commands to modify your gates even further:
-__(Note that the following commands will be made available with the upcoming 2.1 release of Craft Inc. Gates!
-Meanwhile type '/gate help' while playing to see the current set of commands!)__

 * __/gate close,c [id]__
 Closes a gate to prevent players from using it.